madoyon/score_calculator/README.md

 # Score Calculator
 Small project with Python to build a calculator for score according to ponderation.
+Usefull to calculate score at school.
 ### Motivation
 Get use to python syntax, git hub repo and help the girlfriend to calculate faster her scores at University.
 ### Prerequisites